Practical Embedded Projects Learning with Electric Scooters

 • Job seekers or entry-level professionals in the automotive industry

-• People who want to learn motor control technology they can use for a lifetime
+• Those who want to learn motor control technology that can be used for a lifetime

-• Electrical/Electronic/Robotics engineering students who need a power electronics and motor control portfolio
+• Electrical, electronic, and robotics engineering students who need a power electronics and motor control portfolio

-• Practitioners lacking experience in MCU, power semiconductor, PCB hardware-software integration
+• Practitioners lacking integrated hardware-software experience in MCU, power semiconductors, and PCB.

-• People who want to learn 3-phase inverter and MCU peripheral circuit design
+• Someone who wants to learn 3-phase inverter and MCU peripheral circuit design

-• Someone who wants to learn PCB design and have the ability to implement it into physical products
+• Someone who wants to learn PCB design and gain the ability to implement it into a physical product.

 Need to know before starting?